Strengthening Community Anti-poaching and Ecotourism in the Western Terai Complex

 Resource limitations and accessibility make it impractical to eliminate poaching over large landscapes.
 This project will build on current efforts enhancing Nepal’s world-leading success with community anti-poaching efforts in the Western Terai complex (WTC) through establishing 12 Community Based Anti-Poaching Units (CBAPUs) and Rapid Response (RR) Network, improving anti-poaching intelligence and helping local communities benefit from recovering wildlife population through ecotourism.
 This project will build capacity for gathering and responding to anti-poaching intelligence, and developing economic opportunities for engaged communities in and around Bardiya National Park, Banke National Park and Suklaphanta National Park.

+The project is being implemented by Himalayan Nature in collaboration with ZSL Nepal.
 Major activities carried out by Himalayan Nature included assessment of vulnerability of poaching and illicit smuggling through the IWT Project.
 Accordingly, 6 (2 per site) communities vulnerable to poaching in Bardiya National Park, Banke National Park and Suklaphanta National Park were identified.
 Also, site specific RR protocol was prepared and endorsed by DNPWC and tailored it to each site in Banke NP, Bardiya NP and Suklaphanta NP.

 Also, two workshops on Conservation Friendly livelihoods and its opportunities were conducted in two Buffer Zone Committees namely Sagarmatha UC and Tri – Shakti UC of Shuklaphanta National Park.